Paranoid-Cynic/Chat-App/README.md

 # Chat Axis

-A real-time chat application built with Firebase, featuring WhatsApp-style messaging interface and keyboard shortcuts.
+A real-time chat application built with Firebase.

 ## Features